Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ## What to “featurize”?

 In short: All!

 Everything we have in our local DB should be in code, so we can share it.

 Of course we can't featurize content.
 Content needs to be [migrating](https://www.drupal.org/project/migrate).

-But how can we decide which components to pack in one feature?
-Feature is a set of components for a particular use case, so we need to
+How can we decide which components to pack in one feature?
+Feature is a set of components for a particular use case, so we need to create feature with a common sense.

 for example, If we have site with main menu that links to:

-Gallery - made of Content type, Views and Vocabulary (taxonomy) Blog - made of Content type, Views and Vocabulary (taxonomy) About page - made of Content type.
+1. Gallery - made of Content type, Views and Vocabulary (taxonomy)
+2. Blog - made of Content type, Views and Vocabulary (taxonomy)
+3. About page - made of Content type.

 How many features are we going to create from this structure?

-We can pack all in one module, but this way it can be
+We can pack all in one module, but this way it can be difficult to maintain.
+Because if one person works on the Gallery, and the other makes change in the Blog, both of them need to recreate the same feature.
+So it is better to pack the Gallery in one feature and the Blog in another feature.
+But what if both Gallery and Blog used the same Vocabulary?

 (conflict)